Mobius-strip/Telescope-webpage.github.io/README.md

 # Telescope-webpage-Frontend-
-A Webpage made for practicing HTML, CSS  and JavaScript
+A Webpage made for practicing HTML, CSS